Congress Passes a Stopgap Spending Deal Averting a Government Shutdown

 Speaker of the House Mike Johnson leaves a news conference at the Capitol.
 J. Scott Applewhite/AP

-Although the bill likely ends one of the messiest and unexpectedly difficult fiascos of Mike Johnson’s speakership, it may also end up being his final act in the position.
+The final passage of the bill was the last act of the 118th Congress and caps one of the messiest and unexpectedly difficult fiascos of Mike Johnson’s speakership.
 Johnson dramatically miscalculated the wrath he would incur from his own conference by negotiating with Democrats on a stopgap spending bill — as well as the wrath of Donald Trump and Elon Musk.
+That miscalculation could cost him the job when the new Congress convenes in January.